For Nannies

 A professional resume writer shares an example to help nannies and newborn and infant care professionals update and modernize their childcare resumes and LinkedIn profiles.

-Mandated reporters are typically defined as professionals who have regular contact with vulnerable people, such as children, that are legally required to report any suspicion of child abuse or neglect to the relevant authorities.
+Mandated reporters are professionals who have regular contact with vulnerable people (children) and are legally required to report any suspicion of child abuse or neglect to the authorities.

-Two nanny industry experts, Emily Louange and Glenda Propst share their nanny interview tips plus a list of practice questions.
+Two nanny industry experts, Emily Louange and Glenda Propst share their nanny interview tips plus a list of practice questions to help you prepare for your next nanny interview.

 How to Become a Nanny